byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<sgp>** @4matter yes :)
 **\<sgp>** Thanks everyone
 **\<sgp>** 6.
 Proof of Work discussion
 **\<sgp>** I do not want to take much public comment here, but there is a very important issue on GitHub.
-The discussion will determine what to do with Monero’s Proof of Work.
-Monero uses the CryptoNight PoW algorithm, and some people have suggested switching to a different algorithm as soon as possible while potential conflicts are smaller.
-Please join this discussion if you are interested: https://github.com/monero-project/research-lab/issues/12
+The discussion will determine what to do with ByteRub’s Proof of Work.
+ByteRub uses the CryptoNight PoW algorithm, and some people have suggested switching to a different algorithm as soon as possible while potential conflicts are smaller.
+Please join this discussion if you are interested: https://github.com/byterubpay/research-lab/issues/12
 **\<serhack>** S-G-P
 **\<ArticMine>** I second that
-**\<sgp>** This comment in particular gives the high-level options available https://github.com/monero-project/research-lab/issues/12#issuecomment-320586397
+**\<sgp>** This comment in particular gives the high-level options available https://github.com/byterubpay/research-lab/issues/12#issuecomment-320586397
 **\<sgp>** Super serious stuff here, so please review the info, even if you only understand some parts of it
 **\<sgp>** 7.
 Overwatch sponsorship discussion
-**\<sgp>** @4matter has contacted someone who is interested in possibly being sponsored by Monero. @4matter, the floor is yours to discuss this development :)
+**\<sgp>** @4matter has contacted someone who is interested in possibly being sponsored by ByteRub. @4matter, the floor is yours to discuss this development :)
-**\<sgp>** \*by the Monero community
+**\<sgp>** \*by the ByteRub community
 **\<4matter>** great...thanks...rehrar is here too
 **\<sgp>** Not from the core team :)
 **\<rehrar>** Oh, I think I'm supposed to soak here. :P